 There are no formal restrictions governing who may market retail funds or the intended recipient of such marketing.
-Instead, retail funds can be marketed to any type of investors.
-Furthermore, the marketing entity does not need to be licensed or authorised provided that the marketing does not include offering of the funds or otherwise would require a licence pursuant to Directive 2004/39/EC (MiFID) and the Securities Markets Act.
+Instead, retail funds can be marketed to any type of investor.
+Further, the marketing entity does not need to be licensed or authorised provided that the marketing does not include offering of the funds or otherwise would require a licence, pursuant to MiFID II and the SMA.